TobiasBat/Shape-Guided-Mixed-Metro-Map-Layout/README.md

-**To reproduce the manual test cases presented in the paper and sublimented material**:
+To adapt the parameters and reproducte the manual testcases change the fourth parameter from 1 to 0.

 ```bash
 ./execute.sh lisabon lisbon_center_manuell_planar.txt lisabon2-guide.txt 0
 ```

+After the Optimization stage is finished, close the window.